 The seeds of most plants contain endosperm, a food reserve that enables the embryo to develop till it is able to produce food for itself.
-Orchid seeds don’t have this food reserve and so an external supply of nutrients is needed to start the germination process.
-In natural environments, these nutrients are obtained via a fungus.
-The fungus grows into the cells of the embryo and supplies it with sugars obtained by breaking down organic matter in the soil.
+Orchid seeds don’t have this readily available food store and so another supply of nutrients is needed to start the germination process.
+In natural environments, the nutrients are obtained via a fungus that resides in the soil and is able to grow into the cells of the orchid embryo.
 For some terrestrial orchids, this association (termed a mycorrhizal association) continues throughout the life of the plant.
 In terms of ex situ conservation, the need for a mycorrhizal association means that storing orchid seed is not useful without also isolating and storing the appropriate fungal symbiont(s).

 What are we researching?

-Much of our work on terrestrial orchids at the Australian Botanic Garden involves researching ways to conserve the fungal symbionts as well as the orchids themselves.
+Much of our work on terrestrial orchids at the Australian PlantBank involves researching ways to conserve the fungal symbionts as well as the orchids themselves.
 This includes a number of related activities, each of which is outlined below.

 Collection of seed and soil samples

-We are currently collecting seed, under license from NSW National Parks & Wildlife Service, for as many threatened orchids as possible.
-The seed is collected as part of the SeedQuest NSW program and thus half of each collection is sent to the Royal Botanic Gardens, Kew to form part of the Millennium SeedBank collection.
-The remaining seed is stored in the NSW Seed Bank at the Australian Botanic Garden, and a small portion is utilised for research purposes.
-Where possible, soil samples are taken from a site at the same time the seed is collected; these are subsequently used for the isolation of fungal symbionts for that species.
+Once seed is collected, half of each collection is sent to the Royal Botanic Gardens, Kew to form part of the Millennium SeedBank collection.
+The remaining seed is stored in the seed vault at the Australian PlantBank, and a small proportion is utilised for research purposes.

 Isolation and testing of fungal symbionts